 1. Brachycephalic Airway Obstruction Syndrome

 Brachycephalic airway obstruction syndrome (BAOS) is common among flat-faced dog and cat breeds, including the Persian.
-Flat-faced animals have abnormally short skull bones and this results in other changes to the face structure.
+Flat-faced animals have abnormally short skull bones, resulting in other changes to the face structure.
 In the case of BAOS, those changes interfere with the cat’s normal breathing process.

 Persians with BAOS may have several physical changes, such as narrower nasal passages or windpipes.
-These changes cause normal airflow into the cat’s lungs to be obstructed, hence the name of the condition.
+These changes cause normal airflow into the cat’s lungs to be obstructed, hence the condition’s name.
 BAOS is usually diagnosed by a physical exam, sometimes while the cat is knocked out with a sedative.
 Persians with BAOS may be mild to severely impacted.
 The severity of the disease will play a role in how it is treated.

 2. Hypertrophic Cardiomyopathy